 - Upload copies of the applicant's (1) Curriculum Vitae (i.e., résumé) and (2) Statement of academic and professional goals onto the Office of Admissions' website:

 - Curriculum Vitae (i.e., résumé) — Your vita should include any information that will help the School to assess your potential as a student in our graduate program.
 It should include a summary of your educational background; previous employment or positions related to science; current status; research activities, including publications; and any other relevant information, such as memberships in professional societies and any honors and awards you have received.

-- Statement of academic and professional goals — Your one- to two-page statement of academic and professional goals should identify the general areas of research in which you are interested and the faculty member(s) with whom you have corresponded with regard to serving as your possible thesis/dissertation advisor (i.e., major professor).
+- Statement of academic and professional goals — Your one- to two-page statement of academic and professional goals should identify the general areas of research in which you are interested and the faculty member(s) with whom you have corresponded regarding serving as your possible thesis/dissertation advisor (i.e., faculty advisor).
 In addition, describe your plans after completing graduate school.

-- Three letters of recommendation on official letterhead stationery should be from faculty members or others who are familiar with your academic record and can evaluate your potential for graduate study.
-The Admissions website will contact recommender directly and request the letter, which will be uploaded to the admissions website by the recommender.
+- Three letters of recommendation on official letterhead should be from faculty members or others who are familiar with your academic record or research and can evaluate your potential for graduate study.
+The Admissions website will contact each recommender directly and request the letter, which will be uploaded to the admissions website by the recommender.

 International students also must:

 - Arrange for their TOEFL or IELTS scores to be sent to the Office of Admissions and Record.